Quick Search: go

 Who can participate?

 Anyone – individuals, groups, or representatives of an organisation – can attend a Treaty Body session.
 NGOs do not require ECOSOC accreditation to participate in Treaty Body sessions.
-Note however that some specific parts of the session programme are closed to the pubic (see below).
+Note however that some specific parts of the session programme are closed to the public (see below).

 Top Tips